Aldo23/GSS16/README.md

 ### code

 The workshop code is organized in topic-based folders.
-The current code (and the info in this file) will be updated and integrated as the workshop unfolds.
+The current code (and the info in this file) will be updated and integrated as the course unfolds.

-##### WIP
+##### CODES
 WIP folder - tentative code and stuff goes here

-### references
+### REFERENCES
 Some bits and hints of reading for both a theoretical and practical contextualization of the computational strategies developed.